 As Life Styles continued to grow, so did the daily successes and many victories of our family of clients, including:

 1979: The 1st Life Styles couple to marry were Lewis and Mary and McCarty.

 1994: Kenneth Blanks was the 1st Life Styles client to purchase his very own home.

 2003: Brenda Stout became the 1st Life Styles client to earn a bachelor's degree—in Elementary Education from the University of Arkansas.

-2022: Lisa Freeman is the Life Styles client with the longest tenure working for a single employer.
+2022: Lisa Robinson is the Life Styles client with the longest tenure working for a single employer.
 She has worked at McDonald's IGA for more than 21 years.

 A Stamp of Approval from CARF.